GdKent/CHAL/README.md

 ### 1. Clone the Repository

 Open your **terminal** (macOS/Linux), **PowerShell or Git Bash** (Windows), or **Anaconda Prompt** (if using Anaconda).
-Then type:
+Once you navigate to the desired directory that you would like to work out of, then type:

 ```bash
 git clone https://github.com/GdKent/CHAL.git
 cd CHAL
 ```

-This will download the repository and move you into its directory.
+This will download the repository into your desired working directory and move you into the CHAL directory.

 ### 2. Install Poetry